bitovi/academy/src/rxjs/rxjs.md

 - [learn-rxjs/cvc] - Read, validate, and show the error of the CVC
 - [learn-rxjs/disable-pay-button] - Disable the pay button if any part of the card has an error - `combineLatest`
 - [learn-rxjs/request-payment] - Make a request when the pay button is clicked
-- [learn-rxjs/show-paying] - Update the pay button's text while payments are pending
+- [learn-rxjs/show-paying] - Update the pay button’s text while payments are pending
 - [learn-rxjs/disable-while-pending] - Disable the payment button while payments are pending

 ## Logic Flow